- Students cherish new friends, books & knowledge gained at middle school ELA and Math/PLTW camps

 Jonathan Royce is a self-published author and a language arts teacher at Roberto Clemente Student Development Center.

 Roberto Clemente teacher Jonathan Royce shows off his debut children’s book.
-By Tara Cavanaugh Roberto Clemente High School English teacher Jonathan Royce’s debut children’s book, “Detective Dwayne Drake and the Alphabet Thief,” is a tale that kids and adults alike will enjoy.
-Especially the adults. …
+By Tara Cavanaugh Roberto Clemente High School English teacher Jonathan Royce’s debut children’s book, “Detective Dwayne Drake and the Alphabet Thief,” is a tale …

 A series of news briefs from around the Ann Arbor Public Schools including: Online safety panel scheduled June 6, two honored for excellence, Clemente students lauded, Skyline students place in Special Olympics, WAY Washtenaw Information Night June 14 and more.